JanusHCP/policies/systems_access_policy.md

 * The request for access is retained for future reference.
 * All access to BloomAPI systems and services are reviewed and updated on an annual basis to assure proper authorizations are in place commiserate with job functions.
 * Any BloomAPI workforce member can request change of access by emailing the Security Officer.
 * Access to systems is controlled using centralized user management and authentication.
-All authentication requests utilize two factor authentication using mobile devices as the second factor.
+All authentication requests utilize two-factor authentication where supported.
 * Temporary accounts are not used unless absolutely necessary for business purposes.
 * In the case of non-personal information, such as generic educational content, identification and authentication may not be required.
 * Privileged users must first access systems using standard, unique user accounts before switching to privileged users and performing privileged tasks.
 * All application to application communication using service accounts is restricted and not permitted unless absolutely needed.
 Automated tools are used to limit account access across applications and systems.
 * Generic accounts are not allowed on BloomAPI systems.
-* Access is granted through encrypted, VPN tunnels.
-	* VPN utilizes AES 256 bit encryption.
 * In cases of increased risk or known attempted unauthorized access, immediate steps are taken by the Security and Privacy Officer to limit access and reduce risk of unauthorized access.
 * Direct system to system, system to application, and application to application authentication and authorization are limited and controlled to restrict access.